FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22nd July 2024.md

 consisting of light manufacturing, ancillary offices and to include relocation of soccer

 pitch and all associated works.
 Plg.
 Ref.
+24/60/159 refers.
+---
-24/60/159 refers.--- **2**
+**2**

 2. Pursuant to Section 34(6) of the Planning and Development Act, 2000 (as amended)